 Traditionally, most commercial collagen and collagen-derived products are produced from the processing by-products of cows and pigs.

 However, bovine spongiform encephalopathy and foot-and-mouth disease raised health concerns regarding the animal source of collagen, thus lately more and more collagen supplements are derived from fish by-products, such as scales, skins, bones, and swim bladders.

 Collagen Rich Foods

-The top food sources you can eat to help with your body’s collagen production are bone broth, grass-fed meat (chicken, lamb, beef, turkey, etc…), fish (cod, salmon, tuna), berries (blueberries, blackberries, raspberries, strawberries), vegetables (spinach, kale, garlic), and cheese (Parmesan, goat cheese, mozzarella, cheddar).
+The top collagen boosting foods you can eat to help with your body’s collagen production are bone broth, grass-fed meat (chicken, lamb, beef, turkey, etc…), fish (cod, salmon, tuna), berries (blueberries, blackberries, raspberries, strawberries), vegetables (spinach, kale, garlic), and cheese (Parmesan, goat cheese, mozzarella, cheddar).